 My name is Angela.
-I am a wife to Steve and mother of five (ranging from ages five to twenty-two).
-I am blessed to be a stay-at-home mother and spend my days trying to thrive in all that comes along with that title!
+I am a wife to Steve and mother of five (ranging from ages nine to twenty-six).
+I am blessed to be a stay-at-home mother and spend much of my time in the kitchen.
+I started blogging in the spring of 2012 and it has been an amazing journey thus far.

 Food has always been a very important part of my family.
 I grew up with grandparents who had huge gardens.
-(Due to my parents' divorce and my mother's remarriage when I was young, I was blessed with three sets of grandparents!)
 I spent a good part of my summers each year helping to plant, weed and harvest.
 We canned for weeks each fall.
 We processed corn, beans and lots of other fresh produce for the freezer, as well.
-We'd go apple, pear, peach and berry picking, then spend an entire weekend making jams and jellies.
+We'd go apple, pear, peach and berry picking, then spend an entire weekend making jams.
 My mother always cooked from scratch for every meal.
 And, she is a fabulous baker.
-I learned a lot of fabulous Southern recipes from my "granny" who was born in Kentucky.
+I learned lots of scrumptious Southern recipes from my "granny" who was born in Kentucky.
 And, another grandmother often let me come to her work with her ... she was a private chef for years.

 Every holiday, birthday, anniversary and special occasion was a huge event on all sides of my family!
 We'd spend the day cooking together, then sit around the table for hours sharing food, stories, laughs ... and making memories!